A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Proposed Method

 \subsection{Proposed Localization System}

-The architecture of the proposed CNN-LSTM system is presented in Fig.~\ref{fig:Loc_System}(a).
-The detailed CNN-LSTM model is shown in Fig.~\ref{fig:Loc_System}(b).
-The CSI data for both training and testing will be collected with the support of an autonomous robot.
-Details of the process will be described as follows.
+The high level synopsis of the proposed localization system is presented in Fig.~\ref{fig:Loc_System}(a) with details specific to CNN-LSTM in Fig.~\ref{fig:Loc_System}(b).
+CSI data for both training and testing purposes is gathered by an autonomous robot depicted in the figure.
+The localization process is as follows.